SweenEy1130/omniauth-jwt/README.md

 claim and log the user in.
 This is how [Zendesk does SSO](https://support.zendesk.com/entries/23675367-Setting-up-single-sign-on-with-JWT-JSON-Web-Token-), for example.

-OmniAuth::JWT provides a clean, simple wrapper on top of JWT so that you can easily implement this kind of SSO either between your own applications or allow third parties to delegate authentication.
+OmniAuth::Yufu provides a clean, simple wrapper on top of JWT so that you can easily implement this kind of SSO either between your own applications or allow third parties to delegate authentication.

 ## Installation